emanueleg/pla-ng/readme.md

-# pla2 - a phpLiteAdmin fork (aka phpLiteAdmin 2)
+# pla-ng - a phpLiteAdmin fork (aka phpLiteAdmin 2)

-## What is PLA2?
+## What is pla-ng?

-phpLiteAdmin development is stalling: PLA2 is a fork of this well known tool which integrates recent updates and small patches.
+phpLiteAdmin development is stalling: pla-ng is a fork of this well known tool which integrates recent updates and small patches.

-PLA2 is not a rewrite of phpLiteAdmin, nor will never be.
-Consider PLA2 just an "updated version of phpLiteAdmin", usable on PHP >= 8.0 without much troubles.
+pla-ng is not a rewrite of phpLiteAdmin, nor will never be.
+Consider pla-ng just an "updated version of phpLiteAdmin", usable on PHP >= 8.0 without much troubles.

 ## What is phpLiteAdmin?